JohnArg/Thesis/README.txt

 Software Purpose :
-Visually aid the professor's teaching and students' studying of the Ad Hoc networking algorithms assosiated with "Mobile and Ad Hoc Computing".
+Visually aid the professor's teaching and students' studying of the Ad Hoc Wireless Networks algorithms.
 The algorithms supported are:
 * Wu & Li
 * Multipoint Relays
 * DCA clusters